🔼 Spirituality and Divination: An Inner Journey

 1. Balance of polarities

-Upward triangle = fire, spirit, masculine, sky.
-Downward triangle = water, matter, feminine, earth.
+Triangle pointing up = fire, spirit, masculine, sky.
+Triangle pointing down = water, matter, feminine, earth.

 The union of the two = universal harmony, balance of body-mind-soul.